huzaifaalmesbah/access-defender/readme.txt

 * Improved IP address detection methods.

 == Privacy and Data Collection ==
-This plugin uses a third-party API (ip-api.com) to detect if users are accessing your website through a VPN or proxy. **When a user visits your website, their IP address will be sent to the ip-api.com API** for analysis to determine if it belongs to a VPN or proxy.
+This plugin uses third-party APIs to detect if users are accessing your website through a VPN or proxy. **When a user visits your website, their IP address will be sent to the selected API provider(s)** for analysis to determine if it belongs to a VPN or proxy.

-=== ip-api.com Privacy Policy and Terms ===
+=== Data Sharing with API Providers ===
+Depending on your configuration, IP addresses may be shared with:
+- **IP-API.com**: For both free and paid tiers - [Privacy Policy](https://ip-api.com/docs/legal)
+- **ProxyCheck.io**: For paid service - [Privacy Policy](https://proxycheck.io/)
+- **IPGeolocation.io**: For paid service - [Privacy Policy](https://ipgeolocation.io/privacy-policy)
+- **IPWhois.app**: For free service - [Privacy Policy](https://ipwhois.app/privacy-policy)

-- ip-api.com collects IP addresses solely for the purpose of identifying VPNs, proxies, and hosting providers.
-They do not collect any personally identifiable information beyond the IP address.
+Each provider collects IP addresses solely for the purpose of identifying VPNs, proxies, and hosting providers.
+They do not collect personally identifiable information beyond the IP address.
-- You can view their Terms and Policies [here](https://ip-api.com/docs/legal).

-By using the Access Defender plugin, you agree to the terms of use set forth by the ip-api.com API service.
+By using the Access Defender plugin, you agree to the terms of use set forth by the API service(s) you have configured.
 Make sure to review their privacy policies before enabling this plugin.

 === Appsero SDK and Analytics ===
 Access Defender uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.